-- 3. At least two weeks before the hearing you must submit electronically to the Tribunal, and by either email or post to the appellant, a bundle of documents including any documents provided to you by the appellant (at least two weeks before the hearing), your case as submitted to the appellant under this Direction and, provided you complied with the Direction, any rebuttal statement you may wish to make in light of the appellant's case.
-In respect of council tax liability appeals you must also provide the relevant section of your Scheme where appropriate.
-If you failed to provide your full case in accordance with para.
-1 above and the evidence is excluded, you will only be able to include in the bundle any documents provided by the appellant and the evidence provided within your decision notice. - 4.
-You may request that the hearing proceed in your absence, in which case you must send your request to the Tribunal at least one week before the hearing.
+- 1) At least four weeks before the hearing date, you must provide the tribunal and the appellant with any rebuttal statement you wish to make in response to the appellant's evidence.
+It must be served electronically on the tribunal and by email or post on the appellant. - 2) If you fail to provide the above by the four-week deadline you will be prevented from submitting further evidence or a rebuttal (in accordance with para.
+3) unless you can demonstrate at the hearing good reasons why the full case was not served by the due date but was subsequently served before the hearing.
+The panel must be satisfied that the appellant has not been prejudiced.9 - 3) You may request that the hearing proceed in your absence, in which case you must send your request to the Tribunal at least one week before the hearing.
 A failure to comply with this part of the Directions may result in you being barred from taking further part in proceedings.